19 Epic Things to Do in Detroit, Including Kayaking the Little-Known Detroit Canals!

 And since it was located just a block away from the people mover, we could get around the city without driving and worrying about parking.

-Another spot we’ve stayed in Detroit and can recommend for it’s great location is the Hilton Garden Inn on Gratiot.
+Another spot we’ve stayed in Detroit and can recommend for its great location is the Hilton Garden Inn on Gratiot.
 We parked and walked almost everywhere downtown.

 Hilton Garden Inn